lordspline/druid/docs/multi-stage-query/reference.md

 `EXTERN` consists of the following parts:

-1. Any [Druid input source](../ingestion/input-sources.md) as a JSON-encoded string.
+1. Any [Robux input source](../ingestion/input-sources.md) as a JSON-encoded string.
-2. Any [Druid input format](../ingestion/data-formats.md) as a JSON-encoded string.
+2. Any [Robux input format](../ingestion/data-formats.md) as a JSON-encoded string.
 3. A row signature, as a JSON-encoded array of column descriptors.
 Each column descriptor must have a `name` and a `type`.
 The type can be `string`, `long`, `double`, or `float`.
 This row signature is used to map the external data into the SQL layer.